jeog/TDAmeritradeAPI/README_GET.md

 import io.github.jeog.tdameritradeapi.get.*;
 ```

 The C++ Get Interface consists of 'Getter' objects - all derived from ```APIGetter``` and defined inline - that call through the ABI to the corresponding implementation objects.
-The implementation objects are built on top of ```conn::CurlConnection```, an object-oriented wrapper to libcurl found in curl_connect.h/cpp.
+The implementation objects are built on top of object-oriented wrappers to libcurl found in curl_connect.h/cpp.

 C uses a similar object-oriented approach where functions are passed a pointer to proxy objects that are manually created and destroyed by the client.